Augusta Warburton1

 Captain Edward George Spencer-Churchill was born on 21 May 1876.1 He was the son of Lord Edward Spencer-Churchill and Augusta Warburton.1 He died on 24 June 1964 at age 88, unmarried.1

-Captain Edward George Spencer-Churchill was educated at Eton College, Eton, Berkshire, England.1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, England, in 1898 with a Bachelor of Arts (B.A.).1 He gained the rank of Captain in 1899 in the service of the Grenadier Guards.1 He fought in the Boer War between 1899 and 1901.1 He fought in the First World War between 1914 and 1918, and was wounded twice.
-He was decorated with the Croix de Guerre (avec palmes, French) circa 1918.1 He held the office of High Sheriff of Worcestershire in 1924.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1898 with a Bachelor of Arts (B.A.)1 He gained the rank of Captain in 1899 in the Grenadier Guards.1 He fought in the Boer War between 1899 and 1901.1 He fought in the First World War between 1914 and 1918, and was wounded twice.
+He was awarded the Croix de Guerre circa 1918 avec palmes, French.1 He held the office of High Sheriff of Worcestershire in 1924.1

 Citations